oozanguner/Titanic_Streamlit/README.md

 # TITANIC SURVIVAL PREDICTION <br>
-What would your survival probability be if you had been in Titanic?
+What would your survival probability be if you had been on Titanic?

 The app predicts your survival probability if you had been on Titanic by using Random Forests algorithm and the real datas of Titanic's passengers.